 These surgeries remove damaged cells from the inner layer of the cornea.
 A small incision is made and the damaged layer is removed.
 Then the new tissue is put in place.

-Lititz Pike & Community Way: Monday – Friday, 8am-5pm
+1254 Lititz Pike, Lancaster: Monday – Friday, 8am-5pm

 Ephrata Office: By appointment only